Felicious/Testing-Jen-kun/build-and-unit-testing/README.md

 # Building Simple Jobs and Unit Testing- Java
 Simple projects used to experiment with Jenkins build jobs and unit testing.
 Followed Jenkins tutorial https://www.tutorialspoint.com/jenkins/

+## Building a Simple Job
 What I did with the Helloworld.java file:
 While experimented with Jenkins, I set up a build job on Jenkins and built this simple Helloworld.java file.

 To do this, I first had to
 configure my global tool configurations from Manage Jenkins > Global Too Configuration.
-Make sure the git executable path is specified to where your git.exe file is located in your file system (For me, it was C:\Program Files\Git\bin\git.exe) Additonally, go to Manage
-Jenkins > Configure System and scroll down until you see the "Git plugin" heading.
+Make sure the git executable path is specified to where your `git.exe` file is located in your file system (For me, it was `C:\Program Files\Git\bin\git.exe`) Additonally, go to Manage Jenkins > Configure System and scroll down until you see the "Git plugin" heading.
 There, input your Github username and email in order to have access to your own repository.
+If this still doesn't work, add the SSH key of your device to the Github account.

 I also added a JDK Installation to be able to use java and javac commands.
 I did this by clicking on "Add JDK Installation" and entering the file path where my jdk file was located (This was C:\Progra~1\Java\jdk1.8.0_171)

 Then, I clicked build and the program ran without a hitch!

+**Another helpful tool for building jobs is** the ability for Jenkins to build automatically at certain times.
+To allow for this, check the box for "Build Periodically" under the large heading "Build Triggers".

+For the box next to "Schedule", fill in the time you want to build the job everyday.
+The format is as follows:
+`minute (0-59), hour (0-23), day (1-31), month (1-12), day of the week (0-6)`

+  Often, however, you don't particularly care about the day, month, and week.
+In that case, those inputs are filled in by an asterisk (*).

+ An example schedule for building at 4:42 PM everyday is:
+  `42 16 * * *`

+ For building multiple times a day, for example at 4PM, 6PM, 8PM, and 10PM everyday, put:
+    `0 16,18,20,22 * * *`

+ And finally, since I didn't want all my jobs to be built at the same time and overload my system, I used this schedule:
+     `H H(0-7) * * *`

+ This will build the job everyday at a random time between 12 AM and 7 AM when other jobs are not being built.

-Jenkins Unit Testing
+## Jenkins Unit Testing

 In order to do Jenkins Unit Testing, I needed to create .xml and .jar files to properly build and run the test.
 Still using the Helloworld program I wrote above, I followed this informative tutorial: https://ant.apache.org/manual/tutorial-HelloWorldWithAnt.html